nichollsh/SOCRATES/README.md

 # SOCRATES
 **S**uite **O**f **C**ommunity **RA**diative **T**ransfer codes based on **E**dwards and **S**lingo.

-Rehosted from the original MetOffice source [1] with modifications by Harrison Nicholls.
+Rehosted from the original Met Office source [1] with modifications by Harrison Nicholls.

-Contents:
+### Contents
 0. Licence
 1. What's included?
 2. [Omitted in this redistribution of the code]